0-6-0 SIDE TANK

 No. 22 was the first large locomotive in service in 1974, proving itself very capable of hauling five coach trains up Tenterden bank.
 She was fitted with an extended bunker and a improved lubrication to overcome its bearing problems.
 In 1978 it exchanged boilers with No. 21 and after overhaul re-entered service in April 1981 in black livery lined out in red.
 Various mechanical problems occurred and were overcome before the boiler certificate again expired and the locomotive was taken out of traffic at the end of the 1990 season.
 Another extensive overhaul followed, the locomotive re-entering service as Southern Railway No. 65 in the summer of 1997.
 Its original post-war livery of black with sunshine lettering was now carried.
 However by 2002 a new firebox was required.
 This was fitted and a further overhaul undertaken the engine returning to service in 2008.
 Withdrawn from service on 1st January 2017 when its boiler certificate expired.
 Now awaiting overhall.

 After many years out of use, restoration work to No. 21 began in 1988.
 Wainwright entered traffic in 1994 as DS 238.
-Although finished in a correct malachite green livery, extensive modifications were made to the cab and bunker .In regular service she represented the railway at the 150th Anniversary of railways at the National Railway Museum , York in 2004, but was then withdrawn for a routine overhaul, which is currently underway.
-Scheduled to return to service in the summer of 2017.
+Although finished in a correct malachite green livery, extensive modifications were made to the cab and bunker .In regular service she represented the railway at the 150th Anniversary of railways at the National Railway Museum , York in 2004, but was then withdrawn for a routine overhaul, which completed in late 2017 when the locomotive returned to service in LMR military livery as WD300.

 Weight: 46 tons 10 cwt